MagicalTux/palmsecure/README.md

 Remaining to do:

 * Correctly detect position of hand and offer advice for better placement
-* ability to compare vein-prints
+* ability to compare vein-prints (considering use of OpenCV)
+* A lot of other stuff

 Stuff that works: